brootaylor/brootaylor-v2/src/_content/links/sticks-and-ropes.md

 > Am I a "stick" or a "rope"?
 Am I one that binds people together or one that creates division and bruises?

 Gosh.
-Reading this caught be totally offguard and has got me looking at myself.
+Reading this caught me totally offguard and has got me looking at myself.
 Am I a "stick"... or a "rope"?